 Nike markets to women by empowering them

-In addition, Nike launched its global “Better for It” campaign meant to spark women’s interest in sports and Nike localized the campaign under the tagline “Just for better (只为更赞)”.
-For the Chinese campaign content, Nike leveraged female influencers like actress Wang Luodan relating to the frustrations of every day exercise and the love-hate relationship many have with working out.
+In addition, Nike launched its global “Better for It” campaign meant to spark women’s interest in sports.
+In China, the campaign was localized under the tagline “Just for better (只为更赞)”.
+For the Chinese campaign, Nike leveraged female influencers, such as actress Wang Luodan, to relate to consumers’ frustrations with everyday exercise and their love-hate relationship with working out.
 Influencers on WeChat and Weibo helped Nike connect with the target by sharing their training stories and inspiring women to be “Better for It.”

-Also, Nike drove traffic and downloads of the N+TC app, that provides a community and personalized workouts with professional trainers for women to complete at home.
-For offline marketing, Nike’s N+TC Tour officially kicked off in Shanghai on March 8, 2015 and has since completed its first-ever Greater China tour, connecting with over 8,000 women across 4 cities.
-Two-time tennis Grand Slam winner Li Na joined over 1,000 young women for the inaugural Shanghai N+TC Tour celebration and is joining the #betterforit call to action with her own story.
+Nike also drives traffic on the NTC app, fostering a community and providing personalized workouts with professional trainers for women.
+The NTC Tour was released on March 8, 2015, and has since completed its first-ever Greater China tour, connecting with over 8,000 women across 4 cities.
+Two-time tennis Grand Slam winner Li Na joined over 1,000 young women for the inaugural Shanghai NTC Tour celebration and joined the #betterforit call to action with her own story.

 Nike China opens women’s only store

-Moreover, Nike opened its second, women’s-only store in Shanghai.
-In this store, specialized services, weekly programming and tailored events are designed to inspire and enable the community of active women.
-It is from the store, we can see the key of Nike’s digital marketing strategy: Integrating online communication and offline retail terminals around digital community platforms.
-For example, Nike Women Shanghai also features a digital community area displaying updated calendars for the Nike+ Run Club, Nike+ Training Club classes and store events.
-Profiles of Nike coaches and trainers, the latest product and campaign information, Nike+ content and downloads will also be easily accessible.
+In 2014, Nike opened its second-ever women’s-only store in Shanghai.
+In this store, specialized services, weekly programming, and tailored events are designed to inspire and enable the community of active women.
+Nike Women Shanghai also features a digital community area displaying updated calendars for the NRC, NTC classes, and store events.
+Profiles of Nike coaches and trainers, the latest product and campaign information, Nike content, and downloads will also be easily accessible.

-Nike encourages its brand community members to post photos of their workout on social media by offering templates and hashtags.
-That way, sharing goals, struggles and achievements with either friends or strangers motivates Nike+ users themselves as well as other brand community members.
+Nike actively encourages customer engagement to build relationships with its online brand community.
+Fans post photos of their workouts on social media using Nike templates and hashtags, sharing goals, struggles and achievements with other community members.
 Additionally, community members spread information about Nike and its products and act as stealthy brand ambassadors.

-Digital strategy is the key to Nike’s success
+The omnichannel experience is key to Nike’s success